3.2 Stormwater Management Design

 A benefit of this scenario was that the owner was able to obtain approvals quickly for the second phase of construction as the SMP was sized to meet the Stormwater Regulations for the entire project.

 When Same Owner Banking is proposed, PWD will acknowledge the bank amount in terms of additional cubic feet capacity remaining in the SMP.
 This type of banking approach works best for projects where phases are planned in rapid succession, as each phase is held to the Stormwater Regulations in place at the time of its ERSA submission.
-Property owners who are interested in long term site master planning (which may occur over several years or decades) are encouraged to discuss with PWD prior to implementation.
+Applicants who are interested in long term site master planning (which may occur over several years or decades, or between multiple parcels and property owners) are encouraged to discuss with PWD prior to implementation.

 Once the initial selection of SMPs is complete, and PWD has approved the conceptual design, detailed design of SMP systems can be performed.
 Detailed design of SMPs and associated documentation will be submitted as part of the designer’s PCSMP Review Phase Submission Package to PWD.
 The designer is referred to Chapter 2 for details on preparing this Submission Package.